 Menopause is the stage in a person’s life when menstruation stops.
-Menopause can cause hormonal changes that can increase the risk of developing various conditions, such as dry eye.
+It can cause hormonal changes that can increase the risk of developing various conditions, including dry eye.

 Every individual experiences menopause differently.
 Some people experience symptoms that significantly affect their quality of life, while others may not experience many or any problems.